Mirrors and Multilayer Optics

 Mirror substrates as large as 150 cm long, 20 cm wide, and 14 cm high can be loaded into a substrate carrier inside the vacuum system using guard rails.
 The substrate can be outgassed in the load lock chamber using a UV lamp.
 The substrate-carrier transport assembly is driven by a stepper-motor.
 The full length of a 1.5 m substrate can be coated using the transport assembly.

-The third vacuum chamber is the deposition chamber, where four ports on the bottom along the chamber axis are designed to house the sputter cathodes.
 Currently four 3" diameter magnetron sputtering guns compatible with both DC and RF operations are deployed.

-Small Sputter Deposition System
+Small Sputter Deposition System:

-- Substrate cleaning is available.
+- Thin film stripping and substrate cleaning capability is available.

 - Short turn-around time for many types of coatings.

 - Ellipsometry, profilometry, and x-ray reflectometry are used for thin-film characterization.

 X-ray mirrors, multilayers and experimental samples are fabricated on a routine basis.
 Thousands of thin-film based optics and samples have been supplied to the APS user community over the history of the APS.
 We can reliably provide high-quality thin-film and multilayer optics and experiment samples, and we are constantly improving our equipment to satisfy the demand from the APS user community.
 In addition, we have the expertise to fabricate complete short focal length, fixed-geometry K-B mirror assemblies.

 R&Din thin film optics is carried out jointly with the APS beamline scientists and user community, independently or in collaboration with other facilities to keep the group at the state-of-the art in x-ray optics.
 Examples include studies of new materials for mirrors, monochromators, and multilayer Laue lens; thin film stress mitigation; thin film radiation damage; etc.